LivingWord Chat vs Gloo

 LivingWord Chat is grounded in historic Christian orthodoxy from day one.
 Every response is rooted in biblical truth, cites Scripture (ESV) with book, chapter, and verse, and presents a clear Gospel.
 There's nothing to configure — sound theology is built in.

-Proven AI vs Proprietary Unknown
+Proven AI vs Proprietary KALLM

-LivingWord Chat publishes every plan on the website: $15/mo for Starter ($0.05/msg), $39/mo for Pro ($0.026/msg), $149/mo for Ministry ($0.020/msg).
-Every plan includes a 14-day free trial.
-You can sign up and be live in minutes.
+LivingWord Chat publishes every plan on the website: $15/mo for Starter ($0.05/msg), $39/mo for Pro ($0.026/msg), $149/mo for Ministry ($0.020/msg), and a usage-based Enterprise plan at $49/mo + $0.018/msg for unlimited scale.
+Every plan includes a 14-day free trial, you sign up directly, and you're live in minutes.

-Minutes to Launch vs Weeks of Onboarding
+Minutes to Launch vs Upload-and-Train

 Crisis Detection & Contact Collection